-If you are concerned that you or a friend or relative has dementia, it's important that you talk to your GP.
+If you are concerned that you have dementia, it's important that you talk to your GP.

 Be dementia aware

 Dementia has no cure and it gets progressively worse over time.
-However, early diagnosis can delay dementia's progress.
-It's therefore vital for people to be aware of the symptoms of this condition, so that they can consult their GP sooner.
+However, early diagnosis can delay the progress of the disease.
+It's therefore vital for people to be aware of the symptoms of this condition, so that they can consult their GP as soon as possible.

 Symptoms vary depending on what type of dementia a person has and what stage their condition has reached.